TheSwimon/TaskTrackerCLI/readme.md

 # Task Tracker CLI
-Task Tracker CLI is a command line tool, that helps manage tasks effiiently, using JSON file storage.
+Task Tracker CLI is a command line tool, that helps with managing tasks effiiently, using JSON file storage.
+Clients can Add, Update, Delete and List the tasks from the CLI, utilizing commands.

-example implementation for the [task-tracker-cli](https://roadmap.sh/projects/task-tracker) challenge from [Roadmap.sh](roadmap.sh).
+Example implementation for the [task-tracker-cli](https://roadmap.sh/projects/task-tracker) challenge from [Roadmap.sh](roadmap.sh).

 ## Features
 - **Add a task** - Add a new task to the json data storage.